XDTX75694/Active-Directory-Home-Lab-/02-Windows-10-Client-Setup-&-Domain-Join.md

 ---

 <img width="994" height="709" alt="Both users are on there" src="https://github.com/user-attachments/assets/93d77b00-0771-43c5-9776-9b9efd6ea493" />

-The same process was repeated using John Smith's credentials, as shown in the screenshots above — confirming that both domain accounts, jsmith and jwhite, were set up and working correctly.
+I repeated the same process with John Smith's credentials, shown in the screenshots above.
+This confirms that both domain accounts, jsmith and jwhite, were created correctly and can authenticate against the domain controller.

----